-NOW, THEREFORE, BE IT RESOLVED that the Board of Regents of the Texas State University System enthusiastically and unanimously adopt this Resolution, thanking Dr. Lonnie L. Howard for his exceptional service to the students, faculty and staff of Lamar Institute of Technology; the Texas State University System, and the Great State of Texas, for all are better for his having passed this way.
+RESOLVED that the Board of Regents of the Texas State University System enthusiastically and unanimously adopt this Resolution, thanking Dr. Denise M. Trauth for her exceptional service to the students, faculty, and staff of Texas State University, the Texas State University System, and the Great State of Texas, for all are the better for her having passed this way.

-Adopted by the Board of Regents of the Texas State University System this twelfth day of August, 2022.
+Adopted by the Board of Regents of the Texas State University System this twentieth day of May 2022.

-XXV.
+XXVI.
 PUBLIC COMMENTS